 The proposing entity will be informed throughout the review process on the status of their proposal.
 If a proposal is rejected during review, the proposing entity will be given the rationale.
 A revised proposal may be submitted, which will be treated as a new proposal.
-Although proposals may be sorted as "not recommended" during some stages of review, proposal rejection only occurs during the Agency Feasibility and Completeness Analysis (step 2) or OPAC Review (step 4).
+Although proposals may be sorted as "not recommended" during some stages of review, proposal rejection only occurs during the Agency Feasibility and Completeness Analysis (step 2).